nonnontrivial/gridmash/README.md

 `<Grid />` will map arrow key press events to **reconciliations** in the grid between two viable cell values.

-A reconciliation is defined by `props.reconcile`, and occurs when 2 cell values fulfill `props.reconciliationCondition` and are in the motion-dependant path of one another.
+A reconciliation is defined by `props.reconcile`, and occurs when two cell values fulfill `props.reconciliationCondition` and are in the motion-dependant path of one another.

 > `Grid` **does not have internal state**.
-It assumes that any reconciliation it identifies should be passed back into its `data` prop.
+It assumes that any reconciliation it identifies should be passed back into its `data` prop if it is desired to have `Grid` update with new cell values.

 ```tsx
 import * as React from "react";